 2. What is an orthopedic office chair?

-Orthopedic chairs use a free-float swivel mechanism that allows separate, or independent control of the seat and backrest.
+Orthopedic chairs use a free-float swivel mechanism that allows separate, or independent control of the movement of the seat and backrest.

 This is not possible on a chair fitted with either a synchronous, or permanent contact mechanism.

-The free-float mechanism on orthopedic office chairs allow the seat to be adjusted to a forward sloping position.
+The free-float mechanism on an orthopedic office chair allows the seat to be adjusted to a forward sloping position.
 This reduces the disc pressure in the lumbar region of the back.
 The forward slope, or negative tilt, is typically limited to a maximum of 5 degrees.

 Medical professionals often endorse orthopedic office chairs.